Armour/express-webpack-react-redux-typescript-boilerplate/README.md

 ### Database setup

-Make sure you have `postgresql` installed, and set the right configs in `backend/config.json`.
+Make sure you have `postgresql` and `redis` ready (either on your own machine or from the docker container), and set the right configs of that in `backend/config.json`.

 ### Build & Run